r0x0r/pywebview/docs/guide/api.md

 # DOM events

-Additionally _pywebview_ exposes a `pywebviewready` DOM event that is fired when `window.pywebview` is created.
+Additionally _pywebview_ exposes a `window.pywebviewready` DOM event that is fired when `window.pywebview` is created.

 [Example](/examples/js_api.html)